WebOfTrustInfo/verifiable-news/sketchpad.md

 }
 ```

-## URI Schemes Other Than HTTP
+## URI Schemes Other Than HTTP/HTTPS
-URI schemes other than HTTP/HTTPS can be utilized, for example the [Magnet URI scheme](https://en.wikipedia.org/wiki/Magnet_URI_scheme).
+URI schemes other than HTTP/HTTPS can be utilized, for example the [Magnet URI scheme](https://en.wikipedia.org/wiki/Magnet_URI_scheme) or [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).